Troy Lee Designs Skyline Review

 The Skyline shorts deliver exceptional comfort.
 It is very nice that these shorts come with a chamois/liner short.
 Also, the liner is of decent quality.
 The AirComp Liner with the 4-hour chamois pad delivers a nice feel on the saddle.
 The chamois/liner is a nice size that avoids going to massive and bulky or too narrow.
 The pad is thick enough to deliver comfort for longer rides without feeling like a big sponge.
 The chamois is channeled and has multiple zones that contour effectively to the rider's body.As comfortable as the chamois/liner short is, the Skyline shorts only offer okay ventilation.
 Compared to some of our other trim/fitted test shorts, the Skyline seem a little clammy.
 The fabric is a little thicker and seems to trap warm air and moisture.
 There are no ventilation ports on the front of the shorts, and the stretch panel on the rear seems ineffective at releasing air.

 Fit and Pedal Friendliness

 The trim fit of the Skyline shorts works well.
 When you are wearing these, they feel close to the body and flattering without feeling too tight.
-They never feel like they are too tight in any region like the crotch or the hips.
+They never feel restrictive in key areas like the crotch or the hips.
 They allow an excellent range of motion while minimizing excess material.
-We find the slim fit also makes it easier to get on and off the saddle a lot without snagging yourself on it.
+We find the slim fit also makes it easier to move around the saddle without snagging yourself on it.